adobe-dss-aep/ajo-handson-labs/FSI/5. Content Authoring/Create an Offer.md

 ## Lab - Create an Offer in Adobe Journey Optimizer

-In this exercise, you will create an Offer in Adobe Journey Optimizer.
+In this exercise, you will create an Offer to promote Term Deposit account to our customers.

 1. Navigate to Offers in the AJO Environment by clicking on “Offers” from the Left Menu
 2. Click on Create Offer